 HOW EUFLEXXA IS STORED

-EUFLEXXA® should be kept in the outer carton until it is time to use it.
+EUFLEXXA should be kept in the original packaging until it is time to use it.
 This helps protect it from light.
-Keep EUFLEXXA in a refrigerator where the temperature stays between 2°C and 8°C. Do not freeze.
-Keep EUFLEXXA® in a refrigerator in a way children cannot get to it.
-EUFLEXXA may be removed from refrigeration within the product shelf life and stored at room temperature (15°C - 25°C) for up to six (6) months.
+Store EUFLEXXA in a refrigerator where the temperature stays between 2°C and 8°C. Do not freeze.
+Keep out of reach of children.

 Ferring Pharmaceuticals Pty Ltd

 Suite 2, Level 1, Building 1